EdDataScienceEES/tutorial-Stead-James/index.md

 ---------------------------------------------------

 ## Tutorial Aims
--  to understand advanced  dyplyr functions + an introduction to tidyr functions
+-  Understand advanced  dplyr functions + an introduction to tidyr functions
--  understand new dplyr functions and the uses of tidyr
+-  Develop your use of dplyr and the uses of tidyr
--  learn how to join datasets, and then how to arrange and slice and then recombine datasets
--  functional applications
+-  Understand functional applications

 I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter.
 As well as more intermediate dplyr functions like bind_rows.

 ## Learning Objectives
 In this tutorial you will learn how to utilise several advanced dplyr functions including:
 - how to merge data sets using the join functions
-- the arrange function and versaility of slice functions
+- how to arrange data through code and the versatility of slice functions

 Introduction to tidyr, including:
 - seperating columns to your needs